 Non-economic damages compensate you for intangible but nonetheless devastating effects of your injury, such as:

 In rare cases, punitive damages may be available.
 These are designed to punish a defendant for outrageous behavior.

 A knowledgeable Fort Lauderdale premises liability attorney will know precisely how to examine your case to be sure to capture all of your possible damages.
 The legal team at Hollander Law Firm Accident Injury Lawyers will do everything we can to help you secure your financial future.

 Can I Still Get Compensation If I’m Being Blamed for a Premises Liability Accident in Florida?

-Probably.
-As long as you’re not 100% at fault, you can still receive compensation for injuries under Florida law.
+Maybe.
+As long as you’re 50% or less at fault, you can still receive compensation for injuries under Florida law.

-Florida follows a pure comparative fault rule when it comes to apportioning compensation.
-That means that if you contributed to your accident and were less than 51% responsible, your compensation would be reduced by the percentage of fault assigned to you.
+Florida follows a modified comparative fault rule when it comes to apportioning compensation.
+That means if you contributed to your accident and were less than 51% responsible, your compensation would be reduced by the percentage of fault assigned to you.
 However, once your liability exceeds 50%, you’ll be unable to get compensation from another party.

 Maybe your accident was partially your fault.
 Things happen.
 But we’ll make sure you’re not unfairly blamed for any part of it, and we’ll fight hard to help you recover the compensation you deserve.

 What’s the Deadline for Filing a Premises Liability Claim in Florida?